 The ICE is a professional membership body and registered charity for civil engineers.
-At 31 December 2019 membership stood at just over 95,000.
+At 31 December 2020 membership stood at just under 93,000.
 The ICE was established by Royal Charter and is a registered charity in England and Wales and in Scotland.
 It supports its members and its charitable activities through an extensive network of regional offices, branches, partnerships and agreements of co-operation.

 The purpose of the ICE is to promote and advance civil engineering around the world.
 It seeks to lead the global infrastructure debate as well as to provide professionally qualified civil engineers who are then supported in their lifelong learning.

 In common with many charities, it has a trading subsidiary Thomas Telford Ltd which operates in the fields of publishing, training, recruitment and venue management and hospitality.
 ICE also owns the entire share capital of The Institution of Civil Engineers (Hong Kong) Ltd. ICE has a branch in Dubai and Thomas Telford Limited has a branch in Hong Kong.